Welcome to this Life

 Exam time.
 College obviously comes first although training still continues as much as it can during the exam period.
 After the exams, the club usually moves its water training out to Blessington Lake in Wicklow, where high-intensity work is capable of being done with little interruption.
 And yes, the rowing season is not yet over!!!

-Metropolitan Regatta takes place in early June.
-This is 2,000m racing on a 6lane straight course on Blessington Lake and is a good indicator of form for the approaching National Championships.
+London Metropolitan Regatta takes place in early June.
+This 2000m racing takes place on the London 2012 8-lane straight course on Dorney Lake.
+Cork Regatta is also raced in June and is a good indicator of form for the approaching National Championships.

 This is what you have trained for all season.